-Join Garrick Chow for an in-depth discussion in this video Exporting your project, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Exporting your project, part of Learning Audacity (2012).

 Once you've edited your audio file in Audacity and are ready to share with the rest of the…world, or if you just want to use it or work on it in another application, you'll have…to save your file in a format that can be read by other applications.…Remember, when we created a new project I mentioned how the file system can only be…read by Audacity, because it keeps track of information like the volume levels of tracks,…the pan settings, and so on.…When you export your audio, Audacity applies whatever settings you've used and exports a…single file, and you can choose from a variety of file formats.…Let's take a look at some of the options.…